-The Call for Papers for Disability Employment Australia’s Annual Conference 2017 is now closed.
+The Call for Papers for Disability Employment Australia’s Conference 2018 will open soon.

 Presentations should relate to one of the following audience streams:

 - CEO/Senior manager

 - Capability development

 - Educational and research

 - Employer focus